mariacherifa/mariacherifa.github.io/_posts/2026-05-22-SFT-post-training.md

 However, SFT also has important limitations.

 The first limitation is that SFT only learns from positive demonstrations.
-For each prompt \(u_i\), the dataset usually contains one desired answer \(y_i\).
+For each prompt $u_i$, the dataset usually contains one desired answer $y_i$.
 The loss tells the model:

 $$
 \text{increase the probability of } y_i.
 $$

-But it does not explicitly compare \(y_i\) with other possible answers.
+But it does not explicitly compare $y_i$ with other possible answers.

 Suppose we have two responses to the same prompt: